Rajdeep108/Live-Face-Blur/README.md

 The script face_detection.py performs the following steps:

 -Initializes the webcam capture.
--Loads the pre-trained Haar Cascade model for face detection.
+-Loads the pre-trained Haar Cascade model for face detection. <br>
--Reads each frame from the webcam feed and converts it to grayscale.
+-Reads each frame from the webcam feed and converts it to grayscale. <br>
--Detects faces in the grayscale frame using the Haar Cascade classifier.
+-Detects faces in the grayscale frame using the Haar Cascade classifier. <br>
--Draws rectangles around the detected faces.
+-Draws rectangles around the detected faces. <br>
--Blurs the face regions using Gaussian blur.
+-Blurs the face regions using Gaussian blur. <br>
--Updates the frame with the blurred face regions.
+-Updates the frame with the blurred face regions. <br>
 -Displays the modified frame with blurred faces in real-time.